mhorne89/enoch/README.md

 ### Clean logs

-Enoch stores logs as JSON files, in order to clean up old JSON files and prevent excess disk usage, call the cleanup file like so:
+Revelation stores logs as JSON files, in order to clean up old JSON files and prevent excess disk usage, call the cleanup file like so:

-`enoch.clean('0 0 * * *', 60);`
+`revelation.cleanLogs('0 0 * * *', 60);`

 The 2 parameters to provide are: